Roman Catholic Diocese of Lexington

-The Diocese of Lexington (Dioecesis Lexingtonensis) is a Latin Church ecclesiastical territory, or diocese, in southeastern Kentucky in the United States.
-It was erected on January 14, 1988.
-The diocese is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Louisville.
-The Diocese of Lexington provides education for approximately 4,300 students in its 15 elementary schools and two high schools located throughout the diocese, and maintains Newman Centers at eight of Kentucky's colleges and universities.
+The Diocese of Lexington (Dioecesis Lexingtonensis) is a Roman Catholic diocese in southeastern Kentucky in the United States.
+Erected in 1988, it is a suffragan of the metropolitan Archdiocese of Louisville.

 History

 1785 to 1988

 The first Catholic immigrants to the Kentucky area came from Maryland in 1785.
 By 1796, approximately 300 Catholic families were living in the new state of Kentucky.
-Among the early missionaries was Stephen Badin, who set out on foot for Kentucky on in 1793, sent by Bishop John Carroll of the Diocese of Baltimore.
+Among the early missionaries was Stephen Badin, who set out on foot for Kentucky in 1793, sent by Bishop John Carroll of the Diocese of Baltimore.
 For the next 14 years Badin traveled on foot, horseback and boat between widely scattered Catholic settlements in Kentucky and the Northwest Territory.
 For three years, Badin was the only priest in the whole of Kentucky.

 In 1808, Pope Pius VII erected the Diocese of Bardstown, covering Kentucky and most of the Northwest Territory.
 Saint Paul, the first Catholic church in Lexington, was constructed in 1813.

-In 1841, Pope Leo suppressed the Diocese of Bardstown, which by this time encompassed only Kentucky.
+In 1841, Pope Gregory XVI suppressed the Diocese of Bardstown, which by this time encompassed only Kentucky.
 In its place, he created the Diocese of Louisville, with jurisdiction over the entire state.
-The Diocese of Covington was erected in 1853, taking most of the counties that today represent the Diocese of Lexington.
+The Diocese of Covington was erected in 1853, consisting of most of the counties that today represent the Diocese of Lexington.
 The Lexington area remained part of these two dioceses for the next 135 years.
-St. Joseph Hospital, the first hospital in Lexington, opened in 1877.
+St. Joseph Hospital, the first hospital in Lexington, was opened in 1877 by the Sisters of Charity of Nazareth.